survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ### Security Testing

-TODO: https://www.npmjs.com/package/nsp, https://www.npmjs.com/package/eslint-plugin-security - Security linting/testing
+**Security testing** addresses specific vulnerabilities that allow a potential attacker to breach a system. [nsp](https://www.npmjs.com/package/nsp) is a tool that checks your project against known vulnerabilities. [eslint-plugin-security](https://www.npmjs.com/package/eslint-plugin-security) can be used to identify potential security hotspots that need to be checked by a human.

 ### Acceptance Testing

 **Acceptance testing** looks at testing from the user perspective.
 It answers the question does the user interface configured in a certain way lead to the expected result.
-Tools like [CodeceptJS](http://codecept.io/) or [Intern](https://theintern.github.io/) provide a high-level syntax that allows you to model user behaviors against the browser.
+Tools like [CodeceptJS](http://codecept.io/), [Intern](https://theintern.github.io/), or [Selenium](http://www.seleniumhq.org/) provide a high-level syntax that allows you to model user behaviors against the browser.

-?> Selenium?

 ### Regression Testing

 **Regression testing** makes sure the software works still the same way as before without breaking anything.
- Regressions can exist on multiple levels, and regression testing complements the techniques discussed earlier.

- **Approval testing** is a specific technique that allows you to develop regression tests against an existing system.
-The idea is to store existing system state first as **snapshots** and then use this data for testing that behavior doesn't change while the implementation is being refactored.
+**Approval testing** allows you to develop regression tests against an existing system.
+The idea is to store the existing system state as snapshots and use this data for testing a behavior for changes while the implementation is being refactored.

 **Visual regression testing** allows you to capture the user interface as an image and then compare it to a prior state to see if it has changed too much.
 If it has, then the failing test has to be validated by a developer to make sure the result is still acceptable.
 Semi-automation like this is valuable especially if you have to develop against a broad range of development targets.
 In the past, especially web browsers have been notorious for subtle breakage.

 Regression testing applies on API level as well.
 An API that has worked in the past should work the same unless the API contract changed and a new major version was released.
 Even in this case it may be a good idea to provide a deprecation path for users so they can update their software to the new API.
 In addition to explicit instructions or deprecation messages through the API, this can be achieved using codemods.

 T> [dont-break](https://www.npmjs.com/package/dont-break) is a good example of a package meant for testing your project against downstream (dependent) projects.
+[Read dont-break interview with Gleb Bahmutov](https://survivejs.com/blog/dont-break-interview/) to understand the tool better.

 ### Performance Testing